(760) 747-7979

 Phoroptor

-He will change the lenses in front of your eyes and ask you which lens is better.
+He will change the lenses in front of your eyes and ask you which lens you see the clearest out of.

 Biomicroscope

-The eye doctor uses this instrument to look at the front of your eye under magnification and make sure that there are no cataracts or ultra-violet damage, for example.
+The purpose of this instrument to look at the front of your eye under magnification and make sure that there are no cataracts or ultra-violet damage, for example.

 Reviewing test results and recommendations